 “The benefit to outsourcing non-core functions is that you get specialized talent, available on-demand, but at reasonable prices.
 Because they don’t need to be local and can work only when needed, you’re don’t have to pay for a full-time resource when you only need part-time support,” Maxwell said.

-Maxwell explained that the biggest mistake small businesses make is trying to manage freelance workers as if they were employees.
+Maxwell explained that the biggest mistake businesses make is trying to manage workers on a virtual team as if they were employees.

 She added, “The beauty of what I call “virtualpreneurs” is that they don’t need to be managed the way most employees do.
 By setting clear goals and outcomes, freelancers can manage their own work product.
 As an entrepreneur, I learned that it’s easier to manage results rather than people, and now I get better output in less time.”

 For this to occur, knowing how to select a qualified freelancer is key.